moejolloy/de-terrific-totes-project/README.md

 		aws s3 mb s3://terraform-state-bucket-totedd-<SUFFIX>
 		```

-	- set the name of the state bucket in the YAML file and Backend.tf file to match the bucket you have just created.
+	- set the name of the state bucket in the **test-and-deploy.yml** and **backend.tf** files to match the bucket you have just created.
 	- Apply `terraform init -reconfigure` to initialise terraform and use the state file bucket as a backend.
 	- Terraform plan and apply (see note below)
 	- When using both `terraform plan` and `terraform apply` commands, terraform will prompt you to provide the sensitive values database_info and warehouse_info.
+Use [this](#database-and-data-warehouse-credentials-formatting) template.
 	- To avoid manual input use a secret.tfvars file saved in the terraform folder and the command: `terraform apply -var-file="secret.tfvars"`.

-        The format required for AWS to parse the secrets as key/value pairs is as follows:
+		#### Format Required for AWS to Parse Secrets as Key / Value Pairs

     	```
 		database_info = "{ \"host\" : \"some-where-on-internet\", \"port\" : \"8686\", \"database\" : \"dummy\", \"user\" : \"dummy\", \"password\" : \"my-pass" }"
 		```